Students are responsible for knowing the following:

 1. When used in the Code:

-- The terms "institution" and "College" mean Occidental College and all of its undergraduate or graduate departments and programs.
+a.
+The terms "institution" and "College" mean Occidental College and all of its departments and programs.

-- The term "student" includes all persons taking courses at the College either full-time or part-time, pursuing undergraduate or graduate studies.
-Persons who withdraw after allegedly violating the Code, who are not officially enrolled for a particular term but who have a continuing relationship with the College or who have been notified of their acceptance for admission are considered "students" as are persons who are living in the College residence halls, although not enrolled in this institution.
+b.
+The term "student" includes all persons taking courses at the College either full-time or part-time, pursuing undergraduate or graduate studies.
+Persons who withdraw or are not officially enrolled for a particular term, but who have a continuing relationship (e.g. students who are on a leave of absence, post-graduate research, etc.) with the College, are considered students.

-- The term "Conduct Council" means those persons authorized by the Office of Student Conduct to determine whether a student has violated the Code and to recommend sanctions that may be imposed when a violation of the Code has been committed.
+h.
+The term "Conduct Council" means those persons authorized by the Office of Student Conduct to determine whether or not a student has violated the Code and to recommend sanctions that may be imposed when a violation of the Code has been committed.

-- The term "Conduct Officer" means a College official authorized on a case-by-case basis by the Office of Student Conduct to impose sanctions upon any student(s) found to have violated the Student Code.
-The Office Student Conduct may authorize a Conduct Officer to serve simultaneously as a Conduct Officer or one of the members of a Conduct Council.
-The Office of Student Conduct may authorize the same Conduct Officer to impose sanctions in all cases.
+i.
+The term "Conduct Officer" means a College official authorized by the Office of Student Conduct to hear alleged violations of the Code and to potentially impose sanctions upon any student(s) found to have violated the Code.
+The Office of Student Conduct may authorize a Conduct Officer to serve simultaneously as a Conduct Officer or one of the members of a Conduct Council.
+The Office of Student Conduct may authorize the same Conduct Officer to impose sanctions in a case.

-- The term "day" means a Monday through Friday, except for federal or state holidays.
+t.
+The term "business day" means a Monday through Friday, except for College designated holidays.